 Commercial real estate brokers specialize in leasing, selling and buying of properties used for businesses and industrial manufacturing.
-Sales associates need to understand the structure of different types of businesses and determine application of variables such transportation, proximity to resources, labor, local building and zoning codes, and tax laws.
+Sales associates need to understand the structure of different types of businesses and determine the application of variables such as transportation, proximity to resources, labor, local building, and zoning codes, and tax laws.

 Careers in Farm and Land Brokerage

 Farm and land sales persons deal with acquisition of land for farming, residential, commercial or industrial expansions and would have to pose special knowledge in all of these fields.
 Farm and land broker is a complex niche in real estate that requires knowledge of local zoning laws, environmental issues, crop rotations, weather cycles, water and mineral rights as well as urban development trends, costs of development, government land regulations and tax laws.

 In addition to all the specific knowledge, successful farm and land brokerage have to be skilled in corporate negotiations and specialized marketing.
 Some of the most typical transactions will include buying and selling land for farms and ranches, sales of undeveloped tracts of land for further development and urban growth, sales of land marked for repurpose (such as new developments in place of closed military bases), subdivision and lot wholesaling (for future commercial and residential use) and site location and assembling parcels (for example, a major retail chain acquiring a big piece of land from multiple sellers).
 All these transactions present numerous complexities and require specialized knowledge, so it is not rare to see farm and land brokerages targeting a specific niche of the real estate business.

 How to Get Started in Real Estate Appraising